MingyuanRen/WaterlooLibrary/README.md

 # Waterloo Library Management System

 This project is a database-driven application for managing a library.
 It uses MySQL as the database, Flask as the back-end server, and React for the front-end user interface.
+The Library Management Application is a robust and user-friendly solution designed to streamline the management of libraries.
+Leveraging the power of MySQL, Flask, and React, this application offers a comprehensive set of features for both users and administrators.
+Users can easily register and log in to access their personalized user page, where they can view their information, track borrow records, and conveniently search for, borrow, and reserve books.
+Administrators have access to an exclusive admin page, allowing them to efficiently add new books to the library, handle book returns, and conveniently view and edit user information.
+With its intuitive interface and powerful technology stack, the Library Management Application provides a seamless and efficient experience for managing libraries of any size.

+## Technologies Used

+The application leverages the following technologies:

+MySQL: A robust and reliable database management system, used to store and organize library data.

+Flask: A powerful and flexible Python-based web framework, chosen as the back-end server for its ease of use and extensibility.

+React: A popular JavaScript library for building user interfaces, enabling the creation of a dynamic and responsive front-end experience.

 ## Prerequisites